“And I have other sheep that are not of this fold. I must bring them also and they will listen to my voice. So there will be one flock, one shepherd.”

 John 10:16 Leads Us to Pray for Pakistan

 God, we pray that you would bring Sindhi Sama men and women from Pakistan, children in Pakistan into the fold.
 Bring them into the fold.
 Send workers who share the good news of Jesus as Savior and shepherd with them, that they might be a part of the flock.
 Oh God, we look forward to the day when we will gather around your throne with Sindhi Sama people giving you glory as our shepherd.

 That’s the whole picture in Revelation 7.
 God, you’ve promised the nations will praise you as shepard specifically there in Revelation 7.
 So bring it about we pray, and use our lives.
 Use Your church today.
 Wake us up to the part we can play in getting the gospel to those who’ve never heard it.

-Oh, God, we praise you that you’ve brought us into the fold and that you have given us the privilege of, in your hands, introducing others to you that they might be brought into the fold, one flock with one shepherd named Jesus.
-In his name we pray.
-Amen.
+Oh, God, we praise you that you’ve brought us into the fold.
+We praise you that you have given us the privilege of introducing others to you.
+One flock with one shepherd named Jesus.
+In his name we pray, Amen.